collinmcneese/chef_effortless_generator/README.md

 # Overview

-Every Chef Infra installation needs a Chef Repository.
-This is the place where cookbooks, policyfiles, config files and other artifacts for managing systems with Chef Infra will live.
-We strongly recommend storing this repository in a version control system such as Git and treating it like source code.
+Chef Infra generator used to create [Effortless Infrastructure](<chef.io/products/effortless-infrastructure/>) repositories with Chef Infra cookbook and Habitat package configurations.

-# Repository Directories
+## Repository Directories

 This repository contains several directories, and each directory contains a README file that describes what it is for in greater detail, and how to use it for managing your systems with Chef.